Interior singularity and branching of geodesics in real-analytic sub-Riemannian manifolds: A new Liu--Sussmann Lemma

-Reasoning similarly as before, the sequence $\{\eta_{s_n}\}$ is uniformly equibounded and equi-Lipschitz.
+Reasoning similarly as before, the sequence $\{\eta_{s_n}\}$ is uniformly bounded and equi-Lipschitz.
 By Ascoli-Arzel\`a Theorem, there is a converging sub-sequence.
 By lower semi-continuity of the distance and since $K_s\to\{\g(0)\}$, as $s\to0$, the limit is a minimizing geodesic parametrized by constant speed and joining $\g(0)$ and $\g(\e)$.
 Thanks to \cite[Thm.
-1.1]{notall}, the limit is $\tilde\g_\e$, contradicting \eqref{eq:AA}.
+1.1]{notall}, the limit must be $\tilde\g_\e$, contradicting \eqref{eq:AA}.

 In addition, recall that the set of optimal competitors $\mc C_{s,\e}^{\rm opt}$ contains curves parametrized by arc-length, which are projections onto $\mathbb{R}^2$ of minimizing geodesics joining $\pi(\g(-s))$ and $\pi(\gamma(\e))$.
-The projection $\pr$, see \eqref{eq:projection}, is continuous, hence uniformly continuous on compact sets.
+The projection $\pr$, see \eqref{eq:projection}, is continuous, hence uniformly continuous on the compact set $\overline{B}_R(\g(0))$.
 As a consequence, it preserves uniform convergence of bounded family of curves, thus from \eqref{eq:claim_millemila}, it follows that